leonlinsx/minimal-mistakes/_posts/2020-05-09-josh-wolfe-interview.md

 Josh was recently interviewed [here](https://vimeo.com/414116322 "Michael") by Michael Milstein, founder of [Company,](https://www.company.co/about-us/ "Company") a curated community of NYC startups and entrepreneurs.
 I was going to do a summary of that talk, but realised Josh was also separately interviewed [here](https://podcasts.apple.com/us/podcast/33-josh-wolfe-the-mind-financing-the-future/id1469999563?i=1000473458522 "Eric") by [Eric Weinstein](https://twitter.com/EricRWeinstein?s=20 "Eric"), managing director at Thiel Capital, the investment firm founded by Peter Thiel \[2\].

 As such, I’ve synthesised the notes from the combined three hours of audio, and grouped them into the five categories below \[3\].
 I’ve also added highlights at the start, and more links on Josh to check out at the end.
 The things I do for you all \[4\].
-This is a 5,000 word post, so feel free to jump around to whichever section strikes you.
+This is a 5,000 word post, so feel free to jump to whichever section strikes you.

 The talks covered: